 - The first Indian Origin (American) woman in Space was Kalpana Chawla.

-- World’s first satellite Sputnik was launched by the USSR October 4, 1957.
+- World’s first artificial satellite Sputnik 1 was launched by the USSR October 4, 1957.

 - ISRO made Aryabhatta – the Indian satellite was launched on April 19th, 1975, by the USSR.

 - The first person to walk in space was Alexei Leonov.

 - Neil Armstrong is the first person to walk on the Moon.